copernicus-mogley/zkav.club/opportunities/README.md

 * what kinds of communities/events you’re into

-## Gigs (call list)
+## Gigs (skill networks)

 These are the skill networks we’re building: groups of people we can call on when we need transcription, clips, editing, motion, livestream help, and more.

-This is the call list for people who like shipping media with care.
+This is for people who like shipping media with care.

-Want on the list?
+Want in?
 Start in **Get involved** below.

-(If you already DM’d us for something else, just say “add me to the call list,” share your skill(s), and drop a link to your work.)
+(If you already DM’d us for something else, just say “add me to the network,” share your skill(s), and drop a link to your work.)

 ### Workshops